non-disclosure states real estate property sale price value

 Below is a map that displays all of the non-disclosure states in the U.S.

-When looking at this map, it's important to understand that there are varying degrees of what “non-disclosure” means.
+When looking at this map, it's important to understand that “non-disclosure” means slightly different things in different states.

-It's ultimately a question of whether the price needs to be disclosed to the local assessor at all, and if it is required, who is able to see that information (is it limited to only the local assessment officials, or can the general public see it as well)?
+It's ultimately a question of whether the price must be disclosed to the local assessor in any way, and if it is required, who can see that information (is it limited to only the local assessment officials, or can the general public see it as well)?

 AL AK AZ AR CA CO CT DE FL GA HI ID IL IN IA KS KY LA ME MD MA MI MN MS MO MT NE NV NH NJ NM NY NC ND OH OK OR PA RI SC SD TN TX UT VT VA WA WV WI WY DC

-Disclaimer: The information on this map was pulled from several sources, both online and offline.
+Disclaimer: The information on this map was pulled from several online and offline sources.
 If you want to explore the sources we used, each source will be linked within each state.
 This map isn’t intended to be the authoritative answer on how each state works, but simply the most educated assessment we could make based on the information we were able to gather.
-If you have evidence to show that our assessment is incorrect in any particular state, feel free to contact me and point out any sources to support your claim.
+If you have evidence that our assessment is incorrect in any particular state, feel free to contact me and point out any sources to support your claim.

-According to Zillow (which relies on this data for their Zestimates), in some states, the sales prices aren't available because the information doesn't need to be submitted to the municipality at all.
+According to Zillow (which relies on this data for their Zestimates), in some states, the sales prices aren't available because the information doesn't need to be submitted to the municipality.
 In other states, the sale prices are submitted to the local assessor, but the information is not shared with the public.

-In other states, it's optional to report the sale price on the deed.
-If the price is reported, the number will be viewable by the public.
-If the sale price isn't reported, then obviously, the public won't see it.
+In other states, reporting the sale price on the deed is optional.
+If the price is reported, the number is available to the public.
+If the sale price isn't reported, the public won't see it.

 “Sales prices are not listed in any publicly recorded documents nor is the sales prices shared with a governmental agency…If a mortgage is utilized in the purchase, the amount of the mortgage is publicly available in both the warranty deed and the deed of trust.”

-The existence and amount of financing isn't always a direct correlation to the property's sale price, but it could be used to make some assumptions about a property's value in some cases.
+The existence and amount of financing aren't always directly correlated to the property's sale price, but it could be used to make some assumptions about a property's value in some cases.

 How the MLS Can Help